allegro/blog/_posts/2021-10-01-micronaut.md

 author: konrad.kaminski
 tags: [tech, backend, performance, micronaut, kotlin, graalvm]
 ---
-Micronaut is one of the new application frameworks that recently has showed up.
+Micronaut is one of the new application frameworks that has recently shown up.
 It promises low memory usage and faster application startup.
-At Allegro we decided to give a try.
+At Allegro we decided to give it a try.
 In this article we'll learn what came out of it and if it's worth considering if you create microservices-based systems.

 ## Paradise city
 At Allegro we run a few hundred microservices, most of which use Spring Framework.
 We also have services created in other technologies.
-And to make things more complicated we run it on a few different type of clouds - our own Mesos-based and private and public k8s-based ones.
+And to make things more complicated we run it on a few different types of clouds - our own Mesos-based and private and public k8s-based ones.
 Therefore in order for all of it to work consistently and smoothly we created a number of supporting libraries and at the same time we defined a kind of contract for all services.
 This way, if there is ever a need or a will to create a service with a new shiny technology it should be feasible with as little work as possible.
-You can read more about it in [a great article by Piotr Betkier](https://blog.allegro.tech/2020/07/common-code-approach.html).
+You can read more about this approach in [a great article by Piotr Betkier](https://blog.allegro.tech/2020/07/common-code-approach.html).

 ## (You Gotta) Fight for Your Right (To Party!)
 In order to be up to date with current technologies, at Allegro we run hackathons where we try out the "trendy" solutions.
 Over a year ago